How to Build a Sales Prospecting Plan That Fills Your Pipeline

 7. Create a clear execution plan

-Your execution plan should be a shared and accessible document detailing every aspect of your sales prospecting strategy.
+Your execution plan should be a single, shared document that includes:

 Templates that can help